ehilst515/lab15a/FUBAR.md

 Why do seagulls fly over the sea?
 Because if they flew over the bay they would be Baygulls (bagels) Haha

+Why were the little grapes sad?
+Because they were in a jam.